drush-ops/drush/commands/make/README.txt

         - etc.

 Recursion can be used to nest an install profile build in a Drupal site, easily build multiple install profiles on the same site, fetch library dependencies for a given module, or bundle a set of module and its dependencies together.
+For Drush Make to recognize a makefile embedded within a project, the makefile itself must have the same name as the project.
+For instance, the makefile embedded within the managingnews profile must be called "managingnews.make".

 **Build a full Drupal site with the Managing News install profile:**